pingcap/docs-cn/choose-index.md

 - How many access conditions are covered by the indexed columns.
 An “access condition” is a where condition that can be converted to a column range.
 And the more access conditions an indexed column set covers, the better it is in this dimension.

-For these three dimensions, if an index named idx_a is not worse than the index named idx_b in all three dimensions and one of the dimensions is better than Idx_b, then idx_a is preferred.
+For these three dimensions, if an index named idx_a is not worse than the index named idx_b in all three dimensions and one of the dimensions is better than idx_b, then idx_a is preferred.

 ### Selection based on cost estimation